lishu2006ll/text-generation-webui/README.md

 #### 3.1.2 Place the Model
 After you have downloaded the model (or if you already have the model locally), please place the model in `Text-Generation-WebUI/models` directory.

-After completing the two steps above, please click the `Model` button to select your model.
+After completing the two steps above, you may click the `Model` button to select your model.

 ![Image text](https://github.com/intel-analytics/text-generation-webui/blob/8ebee0651dd56012c4a9e0ba6932efec4c7d1b2e/readme_folder/image1.png)

 ### 3.2 Enable BigDL-LLM Optimizations
 Text-Generation-WebUI supports multiple backends, including `BigDL-LLM`, `Transformers`, `llama.cpp`, etc (the default backend is `BigDL-LLM`).
-Please select the BigDL-LLM backend as below to enable low-bit optimizations.
+You may select the BigDL-LLM backend as below to enable low-bit optimizations.

 Then please select the device according to your device (the default device is `GPU`).